WonderInteractive/WebGPUVision/README.md

 ## Maybes

-- [ ] **AI-Assisted Call Graph Optimizer**: Leverages the power of artificial intelligence to automatically optimize your rendering call graph, reducing bottlenecks and improving efficiency.
+- [ ] **AI-Assisted Call Graph Optimizer**: Leverage the power of artificial intelligence to get rendering optimization tips to reduce bottlenecks and improve efficiency.

 ## Installation